lastmile-ai/mcp-eval/examples/mcp_server_fetch/README.md

 The examples use a single assertion entry point so you don't have to choose between immediate vs deferred checks.
 The framework decides based on whether you provide a `response`.

-We also expose a discovery-friendly catalog `A` for IntelliSense-driven exploration:
+We also expose a discovery-friendly catalog `Expect` for IntelliSense-driven exploration:

 ```python
 from mcp_eval import Expect